-I received a finished review copy of this novel for free from the author in exchange for an honest review.
+I received a finished review copy of The Path To Dawn for free from the author in exchange for an honest review.

-Opal is a young girl living in Dewdrop, a bustling suburb southeast of New York.
+Opal is a young girl living in Dewdrop, a bustling suburb southeast of New York in The Path To Dawn.
 Life is a constant struggle for her, until she befriends newcomer, Hope Adaire.
 With the girls’ friendship slowly beginning to grow, Opal’s life begins to change in mysterious ways, as the secrets of Hope’s enigmatic life begins to unfold.

 In the process of taking new paths and unveiling truths, a new world is discovered and with it, the discovery of a Gift a power that can make Opal stronger than she ever imagined.
 Yet with every truth, lies must be shattered.
 Now, when Dewdrop and the new world is threatened, this temperamental teen with too much emotional baggage, must learn how to control her Gift, and protect everyone living in her world and the new one—or face the consequences of unmasked truths.